Rentib/wmenu/README.md

-# wmenu - dmenu for Wayland
+# wmenu

-An efficient dynamic menu for Sway and wlroots based Wayland compositors (requires `wlr_layer_shell_v1` support).
+wmenu is an efficient dynamic menu for Sway and wlroots based Wayland compositors.
+It aims to provide a Wayland-native dmenu replacement which maintains the look and feel of dmenu.

 ## Installation